Customization APIs

 ]

-Each saved filter object contains information on an individual custom filter saved by a user in your organization.
-The structures that make up the object are described in the following topics.
+Each saved filter object provides details on a custom filter saved by a user in your organization.
+The components of the object are described in the following topics.

 Saved Filter Object